Understanding Financial Aid

 - Determine the amount needed to cover the balance and any additional costs

-After you've finalized all your loan options, you may still have a balance due to King's College or choose to utilize a payment plan to cover your balance.
-This section explains monthly payments.
+After you’ve finalized all your loan options, you may still have a balance due to King’s College and choose a payment plan to cover the cost.

 King’s College has partnered with a third-party vendor, Nelnet, to accommodate students and authorized payers who wish to make monthly tuition payments.
 Nelnet will send you your monthly billing statement for each account about three weeks before a payment is due.
 You can then set up auto-debit payments that deduct from your bank account or you can pay online, through the mobile app, by mail, or by phone.